NUKnightLab/StoryMapJS/README.md

     # Run the development server
     fab serve

 Files located in the `source` directory are assets for storymapjs itself.

 Files located in the `site` directory are for the storymapjs website.

+Edit config.json as needed to modify the staging and delployment process.

 ## Deploying updates the the CDN